 It took me several years to understand that teacher’s reach an efficiency in their work partially because they don’t focus on a single project all day long.
 In my post-teaching career, I’ve often had just one (frequently very large) task or project to focus on during the day.
 Maintaining focus on a single thing for an entire day is extremely challenging — and not as productive.
 The mind needs a break.

-In my future role with a focus on knowledge management, I will again be able to choose a small number of projects to work on, but more importantly perhaps, have the downtime away from work that my brain needs to quietly work on the problem in the background as I attend to my desired pastimes outside of Patagonia.
+In my future role at Patagonia with a focus on knowledge management, I will again be able to choose a small number of projects to work on, but more importantly perhaps, have the downtime away from work that my brain needs to quietly work on the problems in the background as I attend to my desired pastimes outside of Patagonia.
 The end result will likely mean greater productivity for my part-time work at Patagonia as I also get to do more of the things I enjoy doing.
 Hopefully this can be the model all of us get in the not too distant future.

 Making more with less.